spatial-ninjas/research/docs/00-frontmatter/title.md

 2. Technical Specs & Data Logic
 To keep the models efficient, we have pruned the OSM attributes:

-FeatureLogicSSAL FormatNode: Neighbor {Length, Name, Direction}.
-Minimalist for token efficiency.Edge FilteringWe keep u, v, name, length, and oneway.
-We discard speed limits, lane counts, and road types.Node FilteringWe keep osmid and x/y coordinates so the LLM understands "North/South" and relative positions.
+-FeatureLogicSSAL FormatNode: Neighbor {Length, Name, Direction}.
+Minimalist for token efficiency.
+-Edge FilteringWe keep u, v, name, length, and oneway.
+-We discard speed limits, lane counts, and road types.
+-Node FilteringWe keep osmid and x/y coordinates so the LLM understands "North/South" and relative positions.